ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-examples/aws-linux-vm.markdown

 sudo systemctl start ravendb.service
 {CODE-BLOCK/}

-RavenDB is running and you can access it from your (local) browser using the VM's Public DNS which we configured earlier in settings.json.
+RavenDB is running and you can access it from your (local) browser using the VM's Public DNS (e.g. http://ec2-35-160-249-162.us-west-2.compute.amazonaws.com:443).

 ![12](images/aws-linux/12.png)

 Accept the agreement and choose the setup type you want to do.
 In the example we choose to setup securely with a Let's Encrypt certificate.
 You will need to claim your domain, read more [here](../../../start/installation/setup-wizard#secure-setup-with-a-let).

-When you reach the point where you have to enter the IP addresses, you can go to the EC2 management console and check the machine's IP addresees.
+When you reach the point where you have to enter the IP addresses, you can go to the EC2 management console and check the machine's IP addresses.

-Choose the **Private IP address** here.
+Choose the **private IP address** here.

 ![13](images/aws-linux/13.png)